adricaram/Fake-game-server/README.md

     ```sh
     minikube tunnel
     ```
-    It will creates a network route between your host system and the Kubernetes cluster Once the tunnel is running, you will be able to access the services exposed by the LoadBalancer from your host machine using the IP addresses assigned to them within the Minikube cluster.
+    It will creates a network route between your host system and the Kubernetes cluster.

+    Once the tunnel is running, you will be able to access the services exposed by the LoadBalancer from your host machine using the IP addresses assigned to them within the Minikube cluster.

 4. Check the cluster